 - Your personal details are correct

-- The type of visa granted is correct and that
+- The type of visa granted is correct, and

-- It is valid for the date on which you want to travel and for the correct duration.
+- Your visa is valid for the date on which you want to travel to the UK, and for the correct duration.

-Some of the common documents to prepare when applying for a Student Route visa include:
+Common documents to prepare when applying for a Student Visa

 - Current passport